Leeuwarden Air base

 In the western part of the country the Vesting Holland was most meaningful in the defense plans.
 In the north of the country only the fortifications Kornwerderzand and Wonsstelling near the IJsselmeer played an important role in the defense.

 On Thursday May 10, 1940, The Netherlands was invaded by Germany.
 After the capitulation of The Netherlands, Leeuwarden airfield was taken over by the German Luftwaffe.
 The Germans extended the original area of 800 by 800 meters and constructed paved runways.
-Salient detail is that the Luftwaffe used debris from the curious 1940 bombardment of Rotterdam, which destroyed the hart of this city.
+Salient detail is that the Luftwaffe used debris from the curious 1940 bombardment of Rotterdam, which destroyed the heart of this city.
 Construction activities were placed under supervision of the Organisation Todt.

 The Luftwaffe operated various day and night fighters (amongst which the Messerschmidt 109 and 110) as well as bombers (in 1941 and 1942) which were mainly used to attack targets in the United Kingdom.
 As a result, the British Royal Air Force attacked Leeuwarden airfield several times.